-• Demographic Assumptions
+Demographic Assumptions

-- Demographic assumptions (including rates of retirement, disability, termination, and mortality, and assumed salary increases for Higher Education members) have been updated to reflect assumptions recently adopted by the TRS Trustees.
-These new assumptions were adopted to reflect an experience study on the TRS retirement plan performed by the TRS retirement plan actuary. - Percentage of current and future retirees and retiree spouses not yet eligible to participate in the HealthSelect Medicare Advantage plan and future retirees and retiree spouses who will elect to participate at the earliest date at which coverage can commence have been updated to reflect recent plan experience and expected trends. - Percentage of future retirees assumed to be married and electing coverage for their spouse have been updated to reflect recent plan experience and expected trends.
+The following assumptions have been updated since the previous valuation to reflect recent plan experience and expected trends:

+Percentage of current and future retirees and retiree spouses not yet eligible to participate in the HealthSelect Medicare Advantage plan and future retirees and retiree spouses who will elect to participate in the plan at the earliest date at which coverage can commence.

+Percentage of future male retirees assumed to be married and electing coverage for their spouse.

+Percentage of future retirees and future retiree spouses assume to use tobacco.

-• Economic Assumptions
+Economic Assumptions

-- Assumptions for Expenses, Assumed Per Capita Health Benefit Costs and Health Benefit Cost, Retiree Contribution and Expense trends have been updated since the previous valuation to reflect recent health plan experience and its effects on our short-term expectations. - The discount rate was changed from 3.51% to 3.96% as a result of requirements by GASB No. 75 to reflect the yield or index rate for 20-year, tax-exempt general obligation bonds rated AA/Aa (or equivalent) or high in effect on the measurement date.
+Assumed Per Capita Health Benefit Costs and Health Benefit Cost and Retiree Contribution trends have been updated since the previous valuation to reflect recent health plan experience and its effects on our short-term expectations.

+The discount rate was changed from 3.96% to 2.97% as a result of requirements by GASB No. 75 to utilize the yield or index rate for 20-year, tax-exempt general obligation bonds rated AA/Aa (or equivalent) or high in effect on the measurement date.